 Since 2010, MOLST has been approved by NYSDOH for use in minor patients in all care settings, including the community.
-The NYSDOH MOLST Checklist for Minor Patients is designed to help physicians, nurse practitioners, and other professionals involved in the conversations to ensure that all orders to withhold/withdraw life-sustaining treatment on seriously ill children are done legally and ethically.
+The NYSDOH MOLST Checklist for Minor Patients is designed to help physicians, nurse practitioners, physician assistants, and other professionals involved in the conversations to ensure that all orders to withhold/withdraw life-sustaining treatment on seriously ill children are done legally and ethically.
 These requirements must be followed whether the orders are written in a chart, on an old non-hospital DNR, or on a MOLST form.
 Just as with adult patients, using the specific NYSDOH Checklist for Minor Patients is not mandatory, but the items captured on the checklist are mandatory and must be otherwise documented in the chart if the checklist is not used.
 A MOLST Chart Documentation Form for Minor Patients that aligns exactly with the NYDSOH Checklist is also available and recommended for use.
 The eMOLST system ensures the correct process is followed every time and generates the appropriate documentation forms.

 The MOLST discussions for these patients may be reflected in orders that pursue all life-sustaining treatments, no life-sustaining treatments, or limited life-sustaining treatments.
 Specific clinical examples of children and families appropriate for a MOLST discussion include: